Backstage, Port and Cortex: Three Paths to the IDP

 Backstage was born at Spotify and open-sourced in 2020.
 Today it’s a CNCF project with a large community.

-Backstage is for: companies with a dedicated platform team (3-10 people minimum) and multi-year commitment.
+Backstage is for companies with a dedicated platform team — minimum three people — and multi-year commitment.

 Port: Low-Code and Faster

-Port (Israeli, founded 2022) takes a different approach.
+Port (Israeli, founded 2022) takes a radically different approach.
 Commercial SaaS with visual configuration.

-Port is for: companies wanting a productive IDP quickly, without investing in an internal platform.
+Port is for companies wanting a productive IDP quickly, without investing in an internal platform team.

 Cortex: Scorecards Focus

-Cortex (founded 2019, rebranded 2020) positions strongly in service catalog + engineering standards.
+Cortex (founded 2019) positions strongly in service catalog + engineering standards.

-Cortex is for: companies wanting to raise technical level measurably, with emphasis on maturity observation.
+Cortex is for companies wanting to raise technical level measurably, especially after serious incidents.

 Comparison Table